-No one wants to spend time rummaging through a jumbled pantry or chaotic fridge when it’s time to eat!
+A little clutter never hurt anybody, but it is nice not having to rummage through a jumbled pantry or chaotic fridge when it’s time to eat!

 - Check the temperature of your refrigerator, which should be set to 40°F or below to keep foods safe